origo-map/origo-documentation/content/layers.md

 `geometryType` | geometry type for the layer.
 `filter` | filter provided as [cql](http://docs.geoserver.org/latest/en/user/tutorials/cql/cql_tutorial.html).
 Optional.
 `strategy` | the ol.loadingstrategy for the layer.
 Can also be set on source.
 The options are tile, bbox or all.
 Default is bbox.
+`requestMethod` | request method for this layer.
+Can be set to 'post', otherwise it will be 'get'.
+Default is 'get'.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
 `removable` | Adds a _Remove layer_ option to the layer info menu if set to true.
 Optional.